HangfireIO/Hangfire.Documentation/tutorials/send-email.rst

 .. warning::

-   Emails now are being sent outside of request processing pipeline.
+   Emails now are sent outside of request processing pipeline.
 As of Postal 1.0.0, there are the following `limitations <http://aboutcode.net/postal/outside-aspnet.html>`_: you can not use layouts for your views, you MUST use ``Model`` and not ``ViewBag``, embedding images is `not supported <https://github.com/andrewdavey/postal/issues/44>`_ either.

 That's all!
 Try to create some comments and see the ``C:\Temp`` path.
 You also can check your background jobs at ``http://<your-app>/hangfire``.
 If you have any questions, you are welcome to use the comments form below.